Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Introduction

+The origin of supermassive black holes (SMBHs) residing in the centers of galaxies remains one of the most puzzling questions in modern astrophysics.
+The detection of quasars at redshift $z > 7$ with black hole masses exceeding $10^9\,\msun$ \citep{Mortlock2011, Banados2018}---together with the growing set of JWST- and X-ray-selected massive black hole candidates at $z\gtrsim 4$--$10$ (e.g., \citealt{Yang2020, Larson2023, Kokorev2023, Kovacs2024, Bogdan2024, Bosman2024, Suh2025})---places stringent timing constraints on their growth.
+Standard scenarios, such as light seeds from Pop III stars or heavy seeds from Direct Collapse Black Holes (DCBH), face significant challenges regarding accretion rates and rare environmental requirements \citep{Bromm2013}.
+The advent of the James Webb Space Telescope (JWST) has added a new layer of complexity.
+JWST surveys have revealed a ubiquitous population of ``Little Red Dots'' (LRDs) at $z \sim 5$--$10$ \citep{Labbe2023, Greene2024}.
+These objects are characterized by their compact morphology, with effective (half-light) radii $r_e\lesssim 50$--$100$ pc, extremely red spectral energy distributions (SEDs), and broad H$\alpha$ lines indicating SMBH masses of $10^7$--$10^9\,\msun$.
+Crucially, despite their apparent black hole activity, many LRDs are surprisingly X-ray faint \citep{Maiolino2024, Maiolino2025}, consistent with Compton-thick obscuration with column densities $\nh > 10^{24}$~cm$^{-2}$ \citep[e.g.,][]{Setton2025, Ji2025, InayoshiMaiolino2025}.
 Fuzzy Dark Matter (FDM) provides a novel framework for addressing these issues.
-FDM halos host a stable, dense ground-state solution known as a \textit{soliton} \citep{Schive2014a}.
+Recent simulations have highlighted how FDM filaments can naturally reproduce the prolate morphology of high-redshift galaxies \citep{Pozo2025}.
+Complementary to this large-scale picture, FDM halos host a stable, dense ground-state solution known as a \textit{soliton} \citep{Schive2014a}.
 In this paper, we propose that LRDs are the direct observational signatures of the \textbf{catastrophic breakdown of the hydrostatic atmosphere} triggered by FDM soliton thermodynamics.
 We identify a regime of ``Opacity Crisis'' where the static atmosphere becomes unphysical.
 We present analytic derivations and 3D numerical simulations to show that: (1) deep solitonic potential wells form robustly, and (2) gas within these wells must undergo rapid cooling and inflow.
+We organize the paper as follows.
+Section~\ref{sec:theory} develops the analytic framework connecting soliton scaling, achievable columns, and the timescale-based ``Opacity Crisis.''
+Section~\ref{sec:radiative} discusses radiative implications and a parameterized clumpy cocoon geometry.
+Sections~\ref{sec:method} and \ref{sec:results} describe our Schr\"odinger--Poisson simulations and demonstrate robust formation of compact soliton cores.
+Section~\ref{sec:discussion} connects the model to Lyman-$\alpha$ constraints, size--mass trends, and demographic duty-cycle requirements, and Section~\ref{sec:conclusion} summarizes.